asvorg/tiralabra/rsa/documentation/implementation.md

 <img src="https://raw.githubusercontent.com/asvorg/tiralabra/56304564e9d3d375d2cc34e73c8838743d6694a7/rsa/documentation/criterion2/reports/encrypt_and_decrypt/1024%20bits/MAD.svg">
 <img src="https://raw.githubusercontent.com/asvorg/tiralabra/87ffee67dc7001d05095738fda161c19905416b3/rsa/documentation/criterion2/reports/encrypt_and_decrypt/512%20bits/MAD.svg">

-From these graphs we can see that the encryption and decryption time increases roughly by 10x as the
+From these graphs we can see that the encryption and decryption time increases roughly by 10x as the the the prime size doubles.
+This indicates quadratic time complexity, $O(n^2)$ for the whole process of calculating the primes, then deriving the keys, encrypting a piece of text, and decrypting it back to plaintext.